tiprankstipranks

 Technology - Risk 1

-Risks associated with system failures, interruptions, or breaches of security could negatively affect our earnings.
+Risks associated with system failures, interruptions, or cybersecurity breaches could negatively affect our earnings.

 Information technology systems are critical to our business.
-We use various technology systems to manage our customer relationships, general ledger, deposits, and loans.
-We have established policies and procedures to prevent or limit the impact of system failures, interruptions, and security breaches, but such events may still occur or may not be adequately addressed if they do occur.
-In addition, any compromise of our systems could deter customers from using our products and services.
-Although we rely on security systems to provide security and authentication necessary to effect the secure transmission of data, these precautions may not protect our systems from compromises or breaches of security.
-Our business is subject to the Gramm-Leach-Bliley Act which, among other things: (i) imposes certain limitations on our ability to share nonpublic personal information about our customers with nonaffiliated third parties; (ii) requires that we provide certain disclosures to customers about our information collection, sharing and security practices and afford customers the right to "opt out" of any information sharing by us with nonaffiliated third parties (with certain exceptions); and (iii) requires that we develop, implement and maintain a written comprehensive information security program containing appropriate safeguards based on our size and complexity, the nature and scope of our activities, and the sensitivity of customer information we process, as well as plans for responding to data security breaches.
-Ensuring that our collection, use, transfer and storage of personal information complies with all applicable laws and regulations can increase our costs.
-Despite the defensive measures we take to manage our internal technological and operational infrastructure, threats may originate externally from third parties such as foreign governments, organized crime and other hackers, and outsource or infrastructure-support providers and application developers, or may originate internally from within our organization.
-Furthermore, we may not be able to ensure that all of our clients, suppliers, counterparties and other third parties have appropriate controls in place to protect the confidentiality of the information that they exchange with us, particularly where such information is transmitted by electronic means.
-Our heavy reliance on information technology systems exposes us to operational risks, which include the risk of malfeasance by employees or persons outside of our organization, errors relating to transaction processing and technology, systems failures or interruptions, failures to properly implement systems upgrades, breaches of our internal control systems and compliance requirements, and business continuation and disaster recovery.
-In addition, we outsource a significant amount of our data processing to certain third-party providers.
-If these third-party providers encounter difficulties, or if we have difficulty communicating with them, our ability to adequately process and account for transactions could be affected, and our business operations could be adversely affected.
-Threats to information security also exist in the processing of customer information through various other vendors and their personnel.
-The occurrence of any system failures, interruption, or breach of security could damage our reputation and result in a loss of customers and business, could subject us to additional regulatory scrutiny, or could expose us to litigation and possible financial liability.
+We use various information technology systems to manage our customer relationships, general ledger, deposits, and loans.
+We have established policies and procedures to prevent or limit the impact of system failures, interruptions, and cybersecurity breaches, but such events may still occur or may not be adequately addressed if they do occur.
+In addition, any compromise of our information technology systems could deter customers from using our products and services.
+Although we rely on information technology systems designed to provide security and authentication necessary to effect the secure transmission of data, these precautions may not protect our information technology systems from system failures, interruptions, or cybersecurity breaches.
+Despite the defensive measures we take designed to manage our internal technological and operational infrastructure, threats may originate externally from foreign governments, state-sponsored actors, organized crime, terrorists, hackers, and other third parties or internally from within our organization, including our personnel or third-party providers (including infrastructure-support providers and application developers).
+Furthermore, we may not be able to ensure that all of our clients, suppliers and other third-party providers, counterparties and other third parties have appropriate controls in place to protect the confidentiality of the information that they exchange with us, particularly where such information is transmitted by electronic means.
+Our heavy reliance on information technology systems exposes us to operational risks, which include the risk of malfeasance by personnel or persons outside of our organization, denial of service attacks, computer viruses, worms, ransomware, social engineering (including phishing attacks), service outages, software bugs or defects, server failures, errors relating to transaction processing and technology, failures to properly implement systems upgrades, breaches of our internal control systems and compliance requirements, business continuation and disaster recovery issues and other system failures, interruptions, or cybersecurity breaches.
+Such risks have significantly increased in recent years in part because of the proliferation of new technologies, including artificial intelligence, and the use of the internet and telecommunications technologies to conduct financial transactions.
+In addition, we outsource a significant amount of our data processing to, and otherwise rely on, certain third-party providers, and our ability to monitor such third-party providers' data privacy and cybersecurity practices is limited.
+If these third-party providers encounter difficulties or experience system failures, interruptions, or cybersecurity breaches, or if we have difficulty communicating with them, our ability to adequately process and account for transactions could be affected, and our business operations could be adversely affected.
+Additionally, any system failures, interruptions or cybersecurity breaches impacting such third-party providers may not be disclosed to us in a timely manner, and we cannot guarantee that we can obtain adequate or any reimbursement from such third-party providers in the event we should suffer any disruption, compromise, failure, liability, reputational harm or other cost or expense.
+Due to applicable laws and regulations or contractual obligations, we may be held responsible for system failures, interruptions, or cybersecurity breaches attributed to such third-party providers as they relate to the information we share with them.
+The occurrence, or perceived occurrence (whether unfounded or not), of any system failure, interruption, or cybersecurity breach affecting our information technology systems, or those of our third-party providers, could damage our reputation, result in a loss of customers and business, violate applicable laws and regulations, subject us to additional regulatory scrutiny, or expose us to litigation, liability or other costs or expenses.
 Any of these events could have a material adverse effect on our financial condition and results of operations.
+In addition, any insurance coverage we may have may not be adequate to compensate for losses from any of the foregoing.
+We also cannot be sure that such insurance coverage will continue to be available on acceptable terms or at all or that any applicable insurer will not deny coverage as to any future claim.

 Production